lidofinance/solana-docs/docs/development/reproducibility.md

 `build` directory.
 That directory will then contain:

  * `lido.so`: the Solido program that runs on-chain.
- * `multisig.so`: the multisig governance program that runs on-chain.
+ * `serum_multisig.so`: the multisig governance program that runs on-chain.
  * `solido`: the command-line management client that runs locally.

 [buildimage]: https://github.com/ChorusOne/solido/blob/main/buildimage.sh